Savvythelegend/PGDocs/docs/security.md

 - **["CIS Benchmark for Docker"](https://www.cisecurity.org/benchmark/docker/):**
   Developed by the Center for Internet Security (CIS).

-!!!
-Seealso "About Container-Level Security"
+:::info ""
-    For more information on the approach that EDB has taken regarding security at the container level in CloudNativePG, please refer to the blog article ["Security and Containers in CloudNativePG"](https://www.enterprisedb.com/blog/security-and-containers-cloud-native-postgresql).
+For more information on the approach that EDB has taken regarding security
+    at the container level in CloudNativePG, please refer to the blog article ["Security and Containers in CloudNativePG"](https://www.enterprisedb.com/blog/security-and-containers-cloud-native-postgresql).